martuy25/yahooFinanceScraper/README.md

 # yahooFinanceScraper
-This Python web scraper extracts stock and financial statement data from Yahoo Finance.
-It utilizes the BeautifulSoup library for HTML parsing and requests for making HTTP requests.
-The script is modular, organized into classes, allowing easy extension and customization.
-Data is printed to the console and saved to a CSV file for further analysis.
+This Python script scrapes detailed stock and financial data from Yahoo Finance using BeautifulSoup and requests.
+It handles multiple ticker symbols via command-line input, formats output into readable tables, and saves data to a CSV file.
+Perfect for data analysis and finance projects.

 # Updates
 - Enhahnced Flexibility: Script now accepts multiple stock ticker symbols directly from the command line, seperated by commas, spaces or both